Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- It causes shortness of breath, a cough that gets worse and can affect your daily activities over time.
+- It causes shortness of breath and a cough that gets worse over time, affecting your daily activities.

 - It is usually caused by smoking.